bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/06_Persistent_Storage/04_COMPSs_Redis.rst

    sandboxes for the instances will be created.

 REDIS_NODE_TIMEOUT
-   Must be a nonnegative integer number that represents the amount of milliseconds that must pass before Redis declares the cluster broken in the case that some instance is not available.
+   Must be a non-negative integer number that represents the amount of milliseconds that must pass before Redis declares the cluster broken in the case that some instance is not available.

 REDIS_REPLICAS
-   Must be equal to a nonnegative integer.
+   Must be equal to a non-negative integer.
 This value will represent the amount of replicas that a given shard will have.
    If possible, Redis will ensure that all replicas of a given shard will be on different nodes.